 Whether you’re after emotion or technique, Jimi Hendrix is considered the uncontested master of the guitar today.

 Self-taught genius, experimenter, incredible soloist and melodist, he pretty much invented and reinvented the world of rock and blues, still inspiring both big names and beginner guitarists today, all of whom will have covered “Voodoo Child” at one time or another.

 He also opened the doors for left-handed guitar players by showing them that they too can master a musical instrument and make something unforgettable from it.
 In the same way that a “southpaw” boxer like Manny Pacquiao achieved unbelievable things in the ring, the gifted left-handed guitarist Jimmy Hendrix pushed guitar playing to its highest level.

-For those lefties who are still unsure how to play the guitar, we invite you to observe the master in action by checking out some online guitar videos.
+For those lefties who are still unsure how to play the guitar, we invite you to observe the master in action by checking out some online guitar lessons and videos.